melisgl/named-readtables/README.md

 ###### \[in package EDITOR-HINTS.NAMED-READTABLES with nicknames NAMED-READTABLES\]
 <a id='x-28-22named-readtables-22-20ASDF-2FSYSTEM-3ASYSTEM-29'></a>

-## 1 named-readtables ASDF System Details
+## 1 NAMED-READTABLES ASDF System Details

 - Version: 0.9
 - Description: Library that creates a namespace for named readtable